 There and then I promised myself I’ll be back.

-This was just the first day of our trip to Budapest and I was surprised by how many new information I could gain in a day.
+This was just the first day of our trip to Budapest and I was surprised by how much new information I could gain in a day.
 I was exhausted from both the heat and the full day of activities.

 I’m sure Budapest would have been memorable even without a private tour guide but he made sure we understand why is Budapest so fascinating.